justinpage/PHP-Design-Patterns/notes/06_null_pattern.md

 The advantage of the Null Pattern allows us to safely consider illegitimate objects that are available.
 In many ways, its a default object to be returned if none others are found.
-You may want to implement the repository pattern if you find yourself having to constantly asking you client whether they are checking to see if a certain object has returned.
+You may want to implement the repository pattern if you find yourself having to constantly ask your client whether they are checking to see if a certain object has returned.

 First, within our test, we create a new object of `Reciept`.
 This receipt object